scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

 Adriaan explains what the proposal is about.
 He's happy that George Leontiev's proposal is getting to the finish line by Miles.
-He wants to decouple more the design of the proposal and the implementation, e.g. removing implementation details in the proposal.
-Adriaan will also want the authors to better work out the interaction with other Scala features, like the equality against the `Any` type, `asInstanceOf` and `isInstanceOf`.
-He points out that quasiquotes should also be addressed.
+He wants to decouple more the design and implementation of the proposal, e.g. removing implementation details in the original SIP.
+Adriaan will also want the authors to better work out the interaction with other Scala features, like the equality against the `Any` type, and `asInstanceOf`.
+He points out that quasiquotes should eventually be addressed.

 Josh needs to leave the meeting and transfers his vote to Adriaan.
-The Committee agrees to put this under review for the next meeting.
+The Committee agrees to put this under review for the next meeting, waiting for the author's feedback.

 **Outcome**: The proposal is under review until the next meeting.
 Adriaan asks the authors to separate the spec and the implementation and address some